amponce/ContentAnalyzer/README.md

 - **Complex Objects**: Expandable objects with multiple properties
 - **Arrays**: List-based fields with add/remove functionality

+### Sentiment Analysis and Text Processing

+ContentAnalyzer also provides powerful text analysis capabilities:

+#### Sentiment Analysis

+Analyze the sentiment of text from various sources:
+- **Selected Text**: Right-click on any selected text on a webpage to analyze its sentiment
+- **Page Content**: Analyze the sentiment of an entire webpage's content
+- **Custom Input**: Paste or type text directly for sentiment analysis

+The sentiment analysis provides:
+- Overall sentiment score (positive, negative, or neutral)
+- Confidence level for the sentiment determination
+- Key phrases that influenced the sentiment score
+- Emotional tone detection (joy, anger, sadness, etc.)

+#### Text Sources

+The extension can process text from multiple sources:

+- **Page Context**: Automatically extract and analyze content from the current webpage
+  - Detects main content areas vs. navigation/ads
+  - Identifies relevant sections based on context
+  - Handles dynamic content loading

+- **Clipboard Access**: Process text directly from your clipboard
+  - Right-click context menu option for "Analyze Clipboard Content"
+  - Supports formatted text with structural preservation
+  - Handles both plain text and rich text formats

+- **Selected Text**: Process specifically highlighted portions of text
+  - Maintains context from the source document
+  - Supports partial selection from larger documents
+  - Provides context-aware analysis based on surrounding content

+#### Usage Examples

+- Analyze sentiment of product reviews on e-commerce sites
+- Extract key information from news articles
+- Summarize long documents by selecting important passages
+- Verify emotional tone of your own writing before sending

 ## Installation

 1. Clone the repository